Caiquekola/Caiquekola/README.md

 </p>

 ### ❓ About me
-      						💻 Information System Student
-      						📚 A lover about Games
-      						🔮 Interested in Back End and Machine Learning 🌱 I'm a Gamer and a fanatic about informatic
+      						💻 I'm a student and IT fanatic and I love competitive gaming 📚

 ### 🛠 Tech stack currently using